-Thank you for your inquiry and congratulations on your wedding!
+Thank you for your enquiry and congratulations on your wedding!

 Certainly, Kerala would be a great choice for a honeymoon, it really does offer amazing culture and stunning scenery in which to relax.
 However, as you mentioned, it can be particularly wet during September due to the monsoon season.

 Have you considered Sri Lanka as a potential alternative?
 Having travelled to them both and most recently returning from Sri Lanka, I found that there are many similarities between the two.
 In particular the beauty of the country!